mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 > Topic #8: Demon, king, hero, lord, seal, defeat, mission
 > Topic #9: Love, feel, fall, relationship, confess, heart

-Each anime will then have an associated probability for each topic.
+Then we can calculate an associated probability for each topic for a given anime.
 For example

 | Anime/Topics    | Topic 2 | Topic 3 | Topic 7 | Topic 8 | Topic 9 |
 | --------------- | ------- | ------- | ------- | ------- | ------- |